-Regardless of your age or physical health, it’s important to have regular eye exams at our vision care clinic in Scarborough, ME.
+Regardless of your age or physical health, it’s important to have regular, comprehensive eye exams.
+Our clinic in Scarborough, ME appointments available to fit your busy schedule!

-During a complete eye exam, our eye doctor will not only determine your prescription for eyeglasses or contact lenses, but will also check your eyes for common eye diseases, assess how your eyes work together as a team and evaluate your eyes as an indicator of your overall health.
+During a comprehensive eye exam, our optometrists will not only determine your prescription for eyeglasses or contact lenses, but will also check your eyes for common eye diseases, assess how your eyes work together as a team, and evaluate your eyes as an indicator of your overall health.

 A comprehensive eye exam includes a number of tests and procedures to examine and evaluate the health of your eyes and the quality of your vision.
 These tests range from simple ones, like having you read an eye chart, to complex tests, such as using a high-powered lens to examine the health of the tissues inside of your eyes.